Internationalized country code top-level domain

-An internationalized country code top-level domain is a top-level domain in the Domain Name System (DNS) of the Internet.
+An internationalized country code top-level domain (IDN ccTLD) is a top-level domain in the Domain Name System (DNS) of the Internet.
 IDN ccTLDs are specially encoded domain names that are displayed in an end user application, such as a web browser, in their language-native script or alphabet, such as the Arabic alphabet, or a non-alphabetic writing system, such as Chinese characters.
 IDN ccTLDs are an application of the internationalized domain name system to top-level Internet domains assigned to countries, or independent geographic regions.

 Although the domain class uses the term code, some of these ccTLDs are not codes but full words.
 For example, السعودية (as-Suʻūdiyya) is not an abbreviation of "Saudi Arabia", but the commonwealth short-form name of the country in Arabic.

 Countries with internationalized ccTLDs also retain their traditional ASCII-based ccTLDs.

 As of August 2018 there are 59 approved internationalized country code top-level domains, of them at least 47 used.
-The most used are .рф (the Russian Federation) with over 900,000 domain names, .台灣 (Taiwan) with around 500,000 and .中国 (China) with over 200,000 domains.
+The most used are .рф (the Russian Federation) with over 900,000 domain names, .台灣 (Taiwan) with around 500,000 and .中国 (the People's Republic of China) with over 200,000 domains.
 As of 2018, around 20 countries using non-Latin script do not have an internationalized country code top-level domain, including Japan and Iran.